tjay1760/Budget-App/README.md

 **Budget_App:** This project employs a Ruby on Rails app with PostgreSQL database, incorporating user-generated budget categories and expenses.
 Ensured accurate migrations and data relationships as per ERD diagram. 📚

-Original design idea by Gregoire Vella on Behance.
 ## 🛠 Built With <a name="built-with"></a>

   <ul>